 Is Local Lightning Any Good?

-I adopted this new tool recently so I didn’t experience a lot of the problems as some people did.
-Full migration to Local Lightning and the removal of Local by Flywheel was a breeze and didn’t require a lot of tinkering to work.
-I did have to re-enable multisite for one of my sites, but that was as simple as finding the sites.json file (same file mentioned above) and changing it there.
-The multisite option in the interface, as well as the SSL trust functions are borked.
-Other than that, I like it.
-I can’t wait to see Local get more features and really make this tool a must-use more than it already is.
+We did have to re-enable multisite for one of our sites, but that was as simple as finding the sites.json file (same file mentioned above) and changing it there.
+The multisite option in the interface and the SSL trust functions are borked.
+Other than that, we like it.
+We can’t wait to see Local get more features and really make this tool a must-use more than it already is.

-The new Local is faster and doesn’t rely on a Virtualbox image, which I didn’t mind by the way.
+The new Local is faster and doesn’t rely on a Virtualbox image, which we didn’t mind.
 It’s faster and seems to require fewer resources.
-After migration, I deleted the VirtualBox image from VirtualBox Manager.
+After migration, we deleted the VirtualBox image from VirtualBox Manager.

 Empty VirtualBox Manager after Deleting Old Docker Image

-One question I have since the new build isn’t virtualized anymore is whether the app is still using Docker.
-Nearly everything looks the same so I would assume so.
-And whether it does or does not, I hope Local Lightning is sandboxing the web services like the old version used to.
+One question we have since the new build isn’t virtualized anymore is whether the app is still using Docker.
+Nearly everything looks the same, so we would assume so.
+And whether it does or does not, we hope Local Lightning is sandboxing the web services like the old version used to.

 Not only for security reasons with isolated system services and port usage but also for allowing this app to run alongside Docker based tools like Docksal and Lando.
-Obviously Local Lightning and Local by Flywheel can co-exist so I have high hopes that these other tools can as well.
+Obviously, Local Lightning and Local by Flywheel can co-exist, so we have high hopes that these other tools can also.

-If you know the answers to my questions above or have any input on my procedures above, please feel free to sound off in the comments below.
+If you know the answers to our questions above or have any input on our procedures above, then please feel free to reach out.